RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ### Castlevania: Symphony of the Night
 {% include link-to-other-site.html url="https://github.com/xeeynamo/sotn-decomp" description="In-progress decompilation and reverse engineering of Castlevania Symphony of the Night" image="https://upload.wikimedia.org/wikipedia/en/c/cf/Castlevania_SOTN_PAL.jpg" title="Castlevania: Symphony of the Night"  %}

+### Legend of Dragoon
+{% include link-to-other-site.html url="https://github.com/Legend-of-Dragoon-Modding/Legend-of-Dragoon-Java" description="A project to reverse engineer Legend of Dragoon into a high-level language with a modding API.
+This is not an emulator, but assembly code disassembled and rewritten in Java." image="https://upload.wikimedia.org/wikipedia/en/3/32/Legend_of_Dragoon.jpg" title="Legend of Dragoon"  %}

 ---
 # Microsoft Systems